Organisers Carp Championships CIC t/a BCAC.

 - For a fish to count in the competition it must have been hooked squarely in the mouth or within 2 cm of the mouth.
 Foul hooked fish will be excluded and shall be returned to the water unregistered.

 - Two plumbing and two spod rods per pair are allowed in addition to the baited rods.
-Once used, plumbing and spod rod lines must be removed form the water.
-Unethical used of the spod / marker line may result in disqualification or penalty.
+Once used, plumbing and spod rod lines must be removed from the water.
+Unethical use of the spod / marker line may result in disqualification or penalty.

-- Any team using more than the authorised number of baited rods will be immediately disqualified from the competition and reported to the promoters.
+- Any team/angler using more than the authorised number of baited rods will be immediately disqualified from the competition and reported to the promoters.

-- Fish must be landed within 3 meters along the bank of their peg marker.
+- Fish must be played and landed within 3 metres along the bank of their peg marker.
 Competitors are not permitted to wade or walk down the bank to land fish unless authorised to do so by an official.
-Entering the water to a maximum distance of 3 metres from the peg marker is not considered to be wading.
+If you wade more than 3 metres to land a fish the “boat rule” will be applied, after the 2nd fish, any further fish needed to be landed by wading will be disqualified from the results.

 - Competitors must comply with requests from authorised media members at all times regarding media coverage.